RichardKF/richardkf.github.io/_pages/popularSci.md

 This mini-essay comes from my book *The Next Big Thing*, which considers some of the outstanding inventions and ideas that shaped (or had dashed hopes of shaping) human history.

 All but forgotten today, magnetic theory was an early product of experimental science that was widely (if briefly) embraced as confirmation of Copernicus's sun-centered model of the universe.
 For all its apparent oddness, magnetic theory paved the way for Newton's law of gravity.

+## From the Rx Column

+For the summer 2016 launch of The Fresh Toast, a lifestyle website that aimed to corner cannabis culture, I was approached that spring about writing 100 short articles on health and medical issues related to marijuana use.
+These were to form the core content of a proposed RX column.

+Though I was (and am) in no way a cannabis evangelist, I eagerly accepted.
+Aside from the usual reasons any writer accepts an assignment, I was attracted by the challenge.

+And what a challenge it was.
+As a Schedule I controlled substance, cannabis was legally defined in the US as having no accepted medical use.
+There was little medical literature to review—and that little dwindled alarmingly, once I eliminated the most sketchy and tendentious “research.”

+Nevertheless, with persistence and ingenuity (and the consciousness of a signed contract looming over me), I met my quota in just over three months.